 Are you facing criminal charges for violating a court order?
 If so, it is important to speak with a qualified criminal defense attorney in San Diego as soon as you can.
 Violating a court order may seem like a fairly minor offense, but it is actually a very big deal.
 Court orders are imposed for very specific and important reasons.
 Judges will not be happy when you do not follow their instructions.
 You can face time in jail for violating a court order.
 This is true even if the order you violated stemmed from a civil, family, or other non-criminal proceeding.

 You have the right to defend yourself against any criminal charges, and San Diego criminal defense attorney Vikas Bajaj can help.
 With more than 19 years of legal experience, Mr. Bajaj has successfully defended clients just like you against a variety of criminal matters, including those for violating a court order.
 He knows how serious a criminal conviction can be and will do everything in his power to minimize the consequences of your arrest.
 Using an aggressive pre-investigative strategy, Mr. Bajaj is often able to secure a reduction or dismissal of the charges against his clients.
-Call today to schedule a free consultation and find out how he can help you, too.
+Call today to schedule an initial consultation and find out how he can help you, too.

 What is a Court Order?

 A court order includes any written direction, process, steps, or instructions that are lawfully issued by a court.
 Court orders can be issued in criminal cases, civil proceedings, family law matters, and any other legal proceeding before a judge.
 Orders are issued for a variety of reasons and can be used to compel or prohibit conduct.
 For example, a judge may issue a restraining order which prohibits you from contacting or going near a specific person, or issue an order to compel testimony.
 Once the court has issued an order you are legally obligated to follow its terms.